Finding a person of interest from the Investigation task

 2. From the People and vehicles list, select people, vehicles, or both.

-4. In the search results or the side pane, select thumbnails of any potential matches to view in the video player at the top of the side pane.
+4. In the search results or the side pane, select thumbnails of any potential matches to view in the video player.

 8. (Optional) Repeat one or more of the preceding steps to refine the criteria and review any other thumbnails that might be a match.

-Completing this investigation process provides a timeline of events including where the person went, who they interacted with, and what happened before or after providing additional context about the incident with less manual effort.
-This helps investigators validate evidence and generate reliable leads with greater confidence.
+This investigation process provides a timeline of events, including where the person went, who they interacted with, and what happened before or after.
+This provides more context about the incident with less manual effort, and helps investigators validate evidence and generate reliable leads with greater confidence.